GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77track.rst

 -----------

-**mgd77track** reads NCEI MGD77 cruises and plots one or more ship tracks on a map using the specified projection.
+**mgd77track** reads NCEI MGD77 cruises and plots one or more ship tracks on a map using the specified projection [*Wessel and Chandler*, 2007].

 Required Arguments
 ------------------